-Firstly, wrongful death is defined under Michigan law as a death “caused by wrongful act, neglect, or fault of another.”
+Under Michigan law, wrongful death is defined as a death “caused by wrongful act, neglect, or fault of another.”
 The act, neglect, or fault is such that, if the person had not died, the injured person would have been entitled to pursue their own personal injury lawsuit to recover damages.

-According to the National Safety Council, in 2019, 173,040 people died as a result of unintentional injuries, and approximately 48.3 million people sought medical care for the treatment of unintentional injuries.
+According to the National Safety Council, in 2020, 200,955 people in the United States died due to unintentional injuries, a 16.1% increase from 2019, and approximately 55.4 million people sought medical care to treat unintentional injuries.

 Other causes are burns, problems in the natural environment, and other undefined events.

 The top four causes of unintentional injury deaths in Michigan include poisoning, falls, motor vehicle crashes, and choking.

 Common Types of Wrongful Death Claims in Michigan